“Leadership and learning are indispensable to each other” John F Kennedy

 - Includes Positive Psychology and strengths-based approaches to leadership and change management

-- Is based on Real Training’s practice-led learning model, which means you receive the content and theory you need, along with opportunities to make a difference to your setting through putting theory into practice and reflecting on the process
+- Is informed by Real Training’s practice-led learning model, which means you receive the content and theory you need, along with opportunities to make a difference to your setting through putting theory into practice and reflecting on the process.
+Real Training’s NPQH gives you the most current educational theory and helps you translate it into transformational whole-school change.

 - Starts with a 360° leadership behaviour assessment, which will help to establish your strengths, and identify behaviours to work on to improve your effectiveness, and